amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 19 -*

-Now the descript won't show if the height is less than 48 based on the code: `visible: ctrl.height > 48`
+*Snippet 19 - Now the descript won't show if the height is less than 48 based on the code: `visible: ctrl.height > 48``*

-Now assign the descriptions
+Now assign the descriptions to the buttons.

 > components/ControlBar.qml